Sheridan365/Sheeran-Sound/README.md

 - Testing was also carried out on Firefox - IE - Chrome

 All Testing was succesfull and website is fully responsive.

+- I used W3C Markup Validation to validate html.
+- I used W3C CSS Validation to validate css.
+- I used Unicorn Revealer to help locate overflow issues.

 ## Deployment